Debating CFB power rankings: Who's overrated and underrated?

 Which team outside the top 15 is most likely to make the CFP?

 Adelson: Texas.
 This might be a pie-in-the-sky expectation for the Longhorns, but they should be better this year, especially on offense.
-Defensive coordinator Todd Orlando has some key departures that he has to fill, most notably Malik Jefferson and Poona Ford but the talent is there.
+Defensive coordinator Todd Orlando has some key departures that he has to fill, most notably Malik Jefferson and Poona Ford, but the talent is there.
 And the schedule is favorable, too.

 Aschoff: USC is going to be an interesting team.
 Yes, a quarterback who should still be in high school could be the starter, but J.T.
 Daniels is a special talent.
 I'm not saying he'll win the Heisman this year, but he'll win a few games.
 Plus, there's plenty of talent around him on offense and the defense should be one of the best in the Pac-12.
 Neither Washington nor Oregon is on the schedule.